Wondering where we're at with some of our biggest policy challenges and major projects this year? Read on!

 Protect Our Pollinators Habitat Fund

-We are so excited to be officially launching the Protect Our Pollinators Habitat Fund in support of habitat
+We are so excited to launch the second year of our Protect Our Pollinators Habitat Fund in support of healthy pollinator habitat creation around the state!

 Backed by sales of the Colorado Pollinator License Plate, this fund will provide small grants* to community organizations, businesses, governments, schools, farms, tribes, public housing, and other institutions to develop, expand, restore, or protect healthy pollinator habitat.